Positive Support Services in North Yorkshire and York

 There’s a short video of the test, and the full article, here.

 NYAA held an Easter get-together at its offices in York.
 We were lucky to have a wonderfully sunny (if somewhat chilly!) day for it, and there was a good turnout of staff, friends and acquaintances.
 It was a great chance to meet and catch up over tea and cakes…or hot BBQ sausage buns for those who preferred a savoury snack!

-Drop-ins will be held for coffee, cakes and catch-up over the next few months, not only in york, but also in Harogate and Scarborough.
+Drop-ins will be held for coffee, cakes and catch-up over the next few months, not only in York, but also in Harrogate and Scarborough.
 Please contact the offce for more details.